benshrimpton/intern_test/README.md

 * JQUERY : Type into the text field, when you click the button, write the value of the text field to the `#response` div.

 * Create a GIT branch as your name when finished and push the branch to GITHUB.
+Time limit is 5 minutes.

 This is how it looks before